Product Review - Talkie Walkie Radios |

 domestic signals from a similar distance.
 A check on the Internet

-limitations (power limit, no 'gain' aerial, etc).
+design limitations (power limit, no 'gain' aerial, etc).

 Testing other features of the 2 way radios